moltaweb/learning-notes/php-lynda-PHP_Essential_Training.md

 	// we need an end condition to avoid inifinite loop
 }
 ```

 `$value` is just an ad-hoc variable that refers to the array element being accessed on every iteration

 Here we don't need incremental counters and testing iteration conditions, since the `foreach` loop automatically iterates through the elements of the array

-We could of course use while of for loops instead, butforeach is much more direct and simple for arrays.
+We could of course use while of for loops instead, but foreach is much more direct and simple for arrays.

 For associative arrays:

 ```php
 foreach ($array as $key => $value) {
 	statement;